hashicorp/field-workshops-consul/instruqt-tracks/multi-cloud-service-networking-with-consul/11-provision-consul-esms/assignment.md

 difficulty: basic
 timelimit: 300
 ---
-In this assignment you will provision Consul External Services Monitors (ESMs) to health check services that do not run Consul agents. <br>
+In this assignment you will provision Consul External Services Monitors (ESMs) to health check services that do not run Consul agents.
+And control AWS SGs with Consul CTS. <br>

 Cloud managed services are common targets for external services monitoring. <br>